is a Western RPG

 - Awesome but Temporary: Magic wands of various sorts can be found all over the place.
 While they boast power far beyond even the most powerful sword, and can even be wielded, they'll usually last for only one to four shots before turning into a useless stick.

 - Bag of Holding: All items are placed in the player's pouch, which can hold up to 41 items, regardless of how big each individual item would be in Real Life.
-You could carry 41 old empty chests in there if you wanted.
+It's possible to carry 41 old empty chests in there.

 - Big "YES!": The sound effect for leveling up.